Hundreds of vintage Super Nintendo, Sega Genesis, other games found in Nebraska - NewsBreak

 “Honestly, it’s pretty terrifying when you’re holding something that’s, you know, worth a lot more than you can afford to spend,” Thomspon said, “It’s exciting.
 I know the folklore of this industry and to be a part of that folklore is a really incredible experience and you just want to do it justice and not screw anything up.”

-Thompson said some of the top titles include Chrono Trigger, Turtles in Time, Cool World, Final Fantasy 3, Zombies Ate My Neighbors, and Breath of Fire 2.Olathe teacher uses Wordle to make learning fun
+Thompson said some of the top titles include Chrono Trigger, Turtles in Time, Cool World, Final Fantasy 3, Zombies Ate My Neighbors, and Breath of Fire 2.Worldle, a new country-guessing game, offers frustrating fun for geography buffs

 Titles such as Chrono Trigger and Turtles in Time have been listed on eBay for anywhere from $200 to some even selling for $32,000